koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 <!-- note
 Before explaining Custom Renderer, I'd like to introduce existing renderers.

-As I'm sure you already know we have `react-native`, `react-test-renderer`. and other renderers for various environments.
+As I'm sure you know we have `react-native`, `react-test-renderer`. and other renderers for various environments.

 I'd like to introduce those renderers briefly.